ibm-cloud-docs/Registry/registry_overview.md

 Docker V2 Schema 2 images are supported.
 Manifest lists are also supported.
 For more information, see [Docker: Image Manifest Version 2, Schema 2](https://docs.docker.com/registry/spec/manifest-v2-2/){: external}.

-Docker V1 images are discontinued.
+Docker V2 Schema 1 images are discontinued and you can't push them to {{site.data.keyword.registrylong_notm}} any more.
 {: note}